hitoshi-watase/nablla/docs/3-data-fundamentals.en.md

 # Data Fundamentals
+Last updated: 2025-10-22

-This chapter explains how data is defined, stored, and displayed in Nablla, using simple examples with *let and data attributes.
+> This chapter explains how data is defined, stored, and displayed in Nablla, using simple examples with *let and data attributes.

 ## 3) From `*let` to `data` - the smallest ladder